 Pharma firms to resume production of paracetamol after meeting with Dar: Ministry of Finance

-- Dar met with heads of major pharmaceutical companies to discuss retail price of paracetamol products
+- Dar met heads of major pharmaceutical companies to discuss revised retail price of paracetamol products

-In a major breakthrough, the pharmaceutical industry has agreed with the government on the reduced prices of paracetamol products and has also initiated production of the medicine.
+The pharmaceutical industry has come to an agreement with the government over revised prices of paracetamol products, and also initiated production of the medicine, according to an official statement by the finance ministry on Wednesday.

-The development comes after Federal Minister for Finance and Revenue Ishaq Dar held a meeting with heads of major pharmaceutical companies to discuss the retail price of paracetamol products, said the Ministry of Finance in a statement on Wednesday.
+The development comes after Federal Minister for Finance and Revenue Ishaq Dar held a meeting with heads of major pharmaceutical companies to discuss the retail price of paracetamol products, said the Ministry of Finance.

 Moreover, the production of paracetamol products has been initiated, added the statement.